 For up to two blissful years, you can call Antigua and Barbuda home thanks to its Nomad Digital Residence (NDR) program.
 The “land of 365 beaches” can be your office if you meet the income requirement of at least $50,000 for each year you’ll be resident on the islands.
 The non-refundable application fee costs $1,500 for individuals or $2,000 for couples and $3,000 for families of three or more.

 “Aruba, Jamaica, oh I want to take ya”.
 If you’ve always wanted to sing The Beach Boys’ ‘80s hit “Kokomo” with a cocktail in hand in paradise, Aruba’s One Happy Workation is for you.
 U.S. nationals can stay for up to 90 days without filling out any forms.
 There is no application fee as all you have to do is book one of the accommodation package deals listed on the site, all of which come with complimentary Wi-Fi.
-You will need to be self-employed or have an employer in your country, a valid passport, and you can’t work for any Aruban businesses during your stay.
+You will need to be self-employed or have an employer in your country and a valid passport, and you can’t work for any Aruban businesses during your stay.

 Rihanna’s home country will welcome you for up to 12 months if you meet the $50,000 per year income requirement.
-Apply for the Barbados Welcome Stamp for rum, fun and remote work in the cafes, coworking spaces and beautiful beaches of Barbados.
+Apply for the Barbados Welcome Stamp for rum, fun, and remote work in the cafes, co-working spaces, and beautiful beaches of Barbados.

 It takes just 15 minutes to complete the online form for the Work From Bermuda Certificate.
-The application fee is $264 and once granted, you’ll be able to eat, play and stay in Bermuda for up to 12 months.
+The application fee is $264 and once granted, you’ll be able to eat, play, and stay in Bermuda for up to 12 months.

-With its biodiversity, bustling megacities and legendary landscapes, Brazil’s good looks are almost unfair to all other countries.
+With its biodiversity, bustling megacities, and legendary landscapes, Brazil’s good looks are almost unfair to all other countries.
 As of this month, digital nomads can live the good life in Brazil for up to one year if they provide services outside of Brazil and won’t be seeking local employment.
-Applicants will need health insurance covering Brazil, a minimum monthly income of $1,500 or a bank balance of $18,000 earned outside Brazil.
+Applicants will need health insurance covering Brazil, a minimum monthly income of $1,500, or a bank balance of $18,000 earned outside Brazil.
 Applications can be made from any Brazilian consulate.

 7. Cape Verde

 Practice your Portuguese in Cape Verde (Cabo Verde), the tempting ten-island archipelago in the Atlantic Ocean.
-With a capital city called Praia (“beach” in Portuguese), you can expect sun, sea, sand and a laidback pace of life.
+With a capital city called Praia (“beach” in Portuguese), you can expect sun, sea, sand, and a laidback pace of life.
 The Cabo Verde Remote Working Program is a six-month temporary visa for foreign nationals with an application fee of just 20 euros per applicant and visa processing takes about two weeks.
 You will, of course, need a valid passport.

 8. Cayman Islands

-Cayman Islands wants professionals and digital nomads to come and experience “Caymankindness” (the warm and friendly nature of its islanders) for as much as two years.
+Cayman Islands wants professionals and digital nomads to come and experience “Caymankindness” (the warm and friendly nature of its islanders) for as many as two years.
 Applying for its Global Citizen Concierge Program requires notarized bank references, police clearance, proof of health insurance, a valid passport, and a minimum income of $100,000 annually.
 The application fee is $1,460 per annum for a party of two.

-Croatia’s digital nomad or temporary stay visa is for individuals without a criminal record that wish to stay for up to a year.
+Croatia’s digital nomad or temporary stay visa is for individuals without a criminal record who wish to stay for up to a year.
 You must have a valid passport, provide proof of means, proof of an address in Croatia (this can be a temporary address like an Airbnb or hotel), and proof of health insurance.
 You can apply online or in person at any Croatian consulate.

-Colorful, arid, multicultural and a diver’s paradise; there’s plenty to love about Curaçao.
+Colorful, arid, multicultural, and a diver’s paradise; there’s plenty to love about Curaçao.
 This Dutch Caribbean island wants you to feel @Home there and you can apply for the visa before you arrive or while already on the island.
 Remote worker visas cost $294 per applicant for a six-month stay which can be extended for another six months.
 The three target groups that are eligible for the @Home program (all nationalities are welcome but there are special conditions for Dutch and U.S. nationals) are remote workers or digital nomads, snowbirds or hibernators, and investors.